graduateclimateconference/graduateclimateconference.github.io/application.md

     - Demonstrated experience or interest in contributing to service, teaching, mentoring, and/or efforts to support diversity and inclusion
     - We are looking for authenticity, not any specific response.
 Please refrain from restating your resume or CV (we're not looking for a list of awards, accomplishments, etc.).
 - your preference for an oral/poster presentation
-- if you require travel assistance funding to attend the conference
+- if you require travel assistance funding to attend the conference-->

 __Applications for GCC 2025 are now closed.__ Approximately 120 participants will be selected to attend the conference.
 Selection decisions will be emailed back by mid-August.
 Applicants also may be contacted for additional information at a later date.